UBCSailbot/sailbot_workspace/README.md

        a container.
 Say yes!
     3. If you don't see the pop-up, click on the little green square in the bottom left corner, which should bring up the container dialog
-        - In the dialog, select "Remote Containers: Reopen in container"
+        - In the dialog, select "Reopen in container"
     4. VSCode will build the dockerfile inside of `.devcontainer` for you.
 If you open a terminal inside VSCode (Terminal > New Terminal), you should see that your username has been changed to `ros`, and the bottom left green corner should say "Dev Container"